Age-Related Macular Degeneration (AMD)

 Age-Related Macular Degeneration Risk Factors

-- Having a family history of AMD
+- A family history of AMD

 - Having light-colored irises